 In This Review

-- 1Verdict - currently readingThe NEXO is the best example yet of how easy a hydrogen car would be to live with, were infrastructure and purchase cost not so restrictive
+- 1Verdict - currently readingThe Hyundai NEXO is the best example yet of how easy a hydrogen car would be to live with – if the infrastructure and purchase cost weren't so restrictive

 - 2Range, CO2 & refuellingThe NEXO improves on existing hydrogen technology by delivering a 400 mile real-world range despite refuelling taking no longer than it does for a petrol car

 - 3Running costs & insuranceFree entry to central London and zero road tax don't offset the eye-watering purchase cost, and it's disappointing that hydrogen currently costs more than diesel on a per-mile basis

 - 4Performance, motor & driveThe NEXO isn’t as punchy as many electric cars, but it’s fast enough and delivers smooth, easy progress and a comfortable ride